Monamoxie/metton-app/README.md

 ## ARCHITECTURE
 <p align="center"><img src="core/static/images/snapshots/metton-arch.svg"></p>

 This project is currently in alpha stage.
-More components are continusoly being added or dropped as the need arises.
+More components are continuosly being added or dropped as the need arises.

 ## Deve Setup